turkdevops/rfcs/text/0000-execution-environments.md

 ## `exec-env` key in TOML

-In order to support additional execution environments an `exec-env` key will be added to various TOML tables in the project.
+In order to support additional execution environments, an optional `exec-env` key will be added to various TOML tables in the project.
 This will be an array that takes string values.
 An individual element can be any string with `*` having special meaning.
-Similar to the ["any stack RFC"](https://github.com/buildpacks/rfcs/blob/main/text/0056-any-stack-buildpacks.md) `*` will apply to all execution environments. `["*"]` will be the default if not specified.
-This should make the key backwards compatible and optional.
-When `exec-env` is not empty and does not include `*`, the table settings will only be applied to the specificed execution environments.
+Similar to the ["any stack RFC"](https://github.com/buildpacks/rfcs/blob/main/text/0056-any-stack-buildpacks.md), `*` will apply to all execution environments. `["*"]` will be the default if not specified.
+This should make the key backwards compatible.
+When `exec-env` is not empty and does not include `*`, the table settings will only be applied to the specified execution environments.

 ### Project Descriptor - `project.toml` (App Developers)